ryanramage/ryanramage.github.io/content/new-to-solarpunk.md

 date = 2024-04-25
 +++

-Here is an interesting video for people that are looking to start with solarpunk.
-I'm not a fan of the background images, but the content is interesting.
+For those new to solarpunk, I recommend watching this insightful video on the subject.
+While I find the background video clips distracting, the content offers valuable perspectives.
+The video begins by contrasting certain concepts with solarpunk ideals.

-I've embedded the video for you to watch, and have added a summary below of the first section on concepts that conflict with solarpunk.
+I’ve included the video for you to watch, and have provided a summary of its key points below.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/9ij47sWnpeA?si=cpqANVBEQN6F9Pug&amp;start=62" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen>
 </iframe>

-## My Highlights on Conflicting Concepts
+## Concepts that Conflict With Solarpunk

 The video outlined some concepts that conflict with solarpunk and why.
 I have transcribed these here for your reference.